ctkjose/exc.js/README.md

 You can also use DOM based style properties as used in javascript, for example `backgroundColor` for `background-color`.

 ### .addClass("class-name")
+to be documented...

 ### .hasClass("class-name")
+to be documented...

 ### .removeClass("class-name")
+to be documented...

 ### .toggleClass("class-name")
+to be documented...

 ### .toggleClass("class-name", state)
+to be documented...

 ##Manipulate DOM